What is the last component to draw on a Gothic majuscule?

 Enhance your calligraphy skills with the BYU Calligraphy Exam.
 Test your knowledge with diverse question formats, hints, and detailed explanations.
 Ace your test with confidence!

-In Gothic majuscule calligraphy, the last component to draw is the flags.
-Flags are the decorative flourishes found at the end of the strokes of certain letters, often seen as pointed extensions or embellishments.
-They contribute significantly to the overall aesthetic of Gothic script, adding intricate detail and character.
+In the context of Gothic majuscule calligraphy, the last component to draw is typically the flags.
+Flags refer to the decorative elements that extend from the strokes of the letters, often embellishing their forms and adding artistic flair.
+They serve an important role in the overall aesthetic of Gothic writing, providing balance and rhythm to the letters.

 Subscribe